opensecuritycontroller/community/development/osgi/osgi-dev.md

 #### Excluding packages

-There are situations when you may include some resources to your bundle, but don't want to use all packages from that jar.
+There are situations when you may include some resources to your bundle, but don't want to use all packages from that JAR file.
 You are able to exclude those packages by using an exclamation mark (!).
 Consider the `osc-uber\bnd.bnd` file again:

 ```java
 exclude-tomcat:\